 Injuries are a part of sports and athletic pursuits.
 When you are pushing your body to the limit, you have to know that you will get hurt from time to time.
-However, many common injuries can be treated without a visit to the doctor, and knowing how doing this on your own can help you get back on the field, the court, or even the treadmill very quickly.
+While many common injuries can be treated without a visit to the doctor, self-treating other conditions can leave you sidelined from your runs or athletic pursuits for so much longer than would otherwise be necessary.

 A Rolled Ankle

 Rolling your ankle is not quite the same as spraining your ankle.
-When you roll it, it just starts to turn over and you feel a sharp pain, but you do not push it the whole way.
-The best tactic for treating a rolled ankle is just to use an ice pack.
-It should be fine on its own in a few days, if not the next day.
+When you roll it, your ankle just starts to turn over.
+You will feel a sharp pain, but your ankle will not be pushed far enough to damage your tendons or ligaments.
+The best tactic for treating a rolled ankle is RICE: rest, ice, compression and elevation.
+It should be fine on its own in a few days.
+But, if it isn't, you may have sustained a...

-Spraining your ankle is slightly more severe, especially if you get a high ankle sprain, and it happens when you twist your foot around significantly.
-Icing can be helpful.
-You will also want to tape your ankle for at least a week, and you need to stay off of it for two to three weeks so that it can heal.
-Visit your podiatrist to make sure it heals properly.
+Spraining your ankle is a slightly more severe injury, especially if you get a high ankle sprain.
+This type of injury occurs when you twist your foot around significantly.
+Icing can be helpful, and you will need to immobilize the ankle for at least a week.
+You will also need to stay off your injured ankle for two to three weeks so that it can properly heal.
+And you will need to visit your podiatrist to rule out a more significant injury, like a fracture, and to make sure that your ankle is properly immobilized in order to ensure proper healing.

 A Pulled Muscle

-You could also pull a muscle in your calf or your thigh if you do not stretch before working out.
-The best way to treat a pulled calf muscle is to stretch it out and massage it.
-You also need to take some time off from running because it is very easy to pull it again if it is not fully healed.
+When hitting the treadmill, it is very common to pull a muscle in your calf or your thigh, especially if you are guilty of skipping pre-workout warmups and stretches.
+The best way to treat a pulled calf muscle is to stretch it out.
+Massage can help alleviate pain while bringing more blood flow to the affected muscle in order to promote faster healing.
+You will also need to take some time off from running, because it is very easy to restrain a muscle if you return to full activity levels before you have fully healed.

 Scrapes and Cuts